dremendes/emojiselector/README.md

 # Why a desktop Emoji Selector?

-PC/notebook users often prefer web-versions of popular chat applications that exists primarly for mobile devices.
-As emojis became part of our communication, PC users often see themselves visiting websites only to search and copy emojis they need to better express.
+PC/notebook users often prefer web-versions of popular chat applications built for mobile devices.
+As emojis became part of our communications, those users often see themselves browsing websites only to get the emojis they need to better express.

 Emoji Selector is a small GTK application that copies emojis to your clipboard so you don't have to look them up on the internet.

-This software as currently is is not intended for public use as it is not complete.
-For now it only features a handful emojis I need most to talk to my girlfriend
+This software as currently is is not well suited for public use as it is not complete.
+For now it only features a handful of emojis I need most to talk to my girlfriend

 # TODO
-   1. Store user create emojis sequences
+   1. Store user created emoji sequences
-      Must add buttons for space and line-break to allow this...
+      Add buttons for space and line-break to allow for nice emoji sequences
    2. Full Text Search by emoji description and tags
-   3. Import / Export user create emojis sequences
+   3. Import / Export user created emoji sequences

 # Compiling from source